seoProductions/FizzBuzz-In-Assembly-Language/README.md

 ## Reflection

 Looking back at my project, I felt that I had grown 🌱 considerably.
 This expirience as a whole has made me a better programmer.
 I now take better desisions 🧠 when writing code, weather it be efficiency wise, and or architecture wise.
 I have no regrets of this project!
 Nor do I regret the headaches 😊.
 I am glad I pushed through and I can now look back and reflect...

 ## Q&A

+## Where and How can I test the code myself?

+Glad you asked!
+The easiest way is: open the file of your choosing, copy the code, and paste it in the assembler here: [marie.js.org](marie.js.org)

+but if your a linux user and feeling frisky: you can assmble and run it from command line! heres a guide! [https://github.com/MARIE-js/MARIE.js/wiki/Setup-and-Development](https://github.com/MARIE-js/MARIE.js/wiki/Setup-and-Development)

 #### Why MARIE Assembly